 |Order||Myrtales||Includes myrtles, leadwoods, loosestrifes, pomegranates, evening primroses, many others|

 |Family||Myrtaceae||Myrtle family, include myrtle, clove, guava, feijoa, allspice, and eucalyptus|

 |Genus||Calothamnus||From the ancient Greek kalos, “beautiful,” and thamnos, “shrub.”|

 About plant names...

-This is an Australian native that does not occur in the wild in North America.
+This native of southwestern Australia does not occur in the wild in North America.

 From Loddiges, C., Botanical Cabinet, 1817

 Calothamnus villosus description by Thomas H. Kent, last updated 30 Aug 2021.